RFLD — The integrated continental architecture for African feminist work

 Building the permanent machinery for gender justice

-RFLD will be at CSW70 to ensure the voices of African women aren't just heard, but are empowered through systemic change.
+RFLD will be at CSW70 to ensure the voices of African women are not just heard, but empowered through systemic change.

 Connect with RFLD

-Reach our leadership directly — for partnership inquiries, due diligence requests, or to schedule a briefing.
+Reach our leadership directly — for partnership inquiries, due diligence requests, defender protection support, or to schedule a briefing.

 rflgd.org